HandsOnDataViz/book/docs/HandsOnDataViz.md

 post above and decide ones to include as rules versus recommendations vs neither.
 For example: “use the same intervals… 0, 25, 50 instead of 0, 15, 50…” runs counter to other advice we give about interpolation.

-TODO: Brainstorm about way to visualize interpolation with sample data

 Normalize Choropleth Map Data
 -----------------------------